Sharing Common CSS Between Themes

 });

-For more granular control, you can selectively import specific parts of the parent theme’s Tailwind configuration.
-This method allows you to extend or modify only the parts you need, such as breakpoints:
+For more granular control, you can selectively require the parent theme’s configuration and merge only the parts you need.

 const { mergeTailwindConfig } = require("@hyva-themes/hyva-modules");